 Here are our top home security tips for making your home a safer place.

 Protecting your home starts with becoming aware of its security vulnerabilities.
-Take our home security quiz to help identify security weakness.
-Based on your answers, we’ll generate a custom report that scores the security of your home and gives you additional tips for ways to secure your home to help fortify it against criminals.
+Take a look at our home security checklist to help identify security weakness and fortify your home against criminals.

 A burglar’s intuition is keen when it comes to locating “hidden” outdoor keys.
 So don’t place your spare keys in obvious locations such as under the doormat or planter.
 Instead, hide your spare key somewhere much less conspicuous and at least fifty feet from your home.
 Better yet, replace your traditional lockset with a top-rated electronic keyless door lock that works with your home automation system, and you’ll never need to worry about stashing a key again.